 Conveniently situated in Beaufort, Victoria, a short 40-minutes drive from Ballarat, you’ll be in the perfect spot to experience more of Victoria’s beautiful landscapes and educational attractions.
-Whether you’re heading out for a weekend wedding, are dropping the kids off at summer camp, or want to extend a school camp with a few local attractions, these sites are a must-see!
+Whether you’re heading out for a weekend country wedding, are dropping the kids off at summer camp, or want to extend a school camp with a few local attractions, these sites are a must-see!

 Ever wanted to experience the action and excitement of the Gold Rush as though it was the 1850s?
 Well, you can!
 Sovereign Hill is one of the most popular attractions in Ballarat and is only a stone throw away from Cave Hill Creek.

 Sovereign Hill is like a living museum with working exhibits, where you and the kids can do everything from panning for gold to attending school in 19th century Australia and taking a ride in an old-fashioned horse and cart.
 The costumes are authentic, the staff are in full character and the learning experience is second to none.

 If you didn’t quite get your fill of wildlife spotting at Cave Hill Creek, there’s plenty more to see at Ballarat Wildlife Park.